trodemaster/packer-macOS-11/README.md

     packer build -force -only=full.vmware-iso.macOS_11 -var cpu_count="2" -var ram_gb="6" macOS_11.pkr.hcl

 ## Adjust timing
-The process for starting the installer is very dependant on timing unfortunately.
-If you run into unexpected results when the installer is starting up you may need to adjust the timeing to match your system.
+The process for starting the installer is very dependant on timing, unfortunately.
+If you run into unexpected results when the installer is starting up you may need to adjust the timing to match your system.
 Each release of the OS and specific hardware running the build can change the optimal timing.
 When in doubt add some time to these values to see if that fixes the issue.

     packer build -force -only=full.vmware-iso.macOS_11 -var boot_key_interval_iso="400ms" -var boot_wait_iso="400s" -var boot_keygroup_interval_iso="5s" macOS_11.pkr.hcl